regalstreak/TGCli-Anticrash/README.md

 # Telegram Cli Anticrash script
-a little python antirash script for telegram cli robots
+a little python anticrash script for telegram cli robots

 ## How to Run ?
 First of all install Python >= 3.5 and then install `pip3`.